Arp peculiars galaxies catalog __ First steps with Multi-Order Coverage map’s#

 for catalog in catalogs_arp:

-print(f"{catalog.meta['ID']}: {catalog.meta['description']}")
+print(f"{catalog.meta['name']}: {catalog.meta['description']}")

-VII_192_arpord: list of Arp views with imaging data
+VII/192/arpord: list of Arp views with imaging data

-VII_192_arplist: list and info for involved galaxies
+VII/192/arplist: list and info for involved galaxies

-As we have seen in the first part of the tutorial, the catalogue “Arp’s Peculiar Galaxies (Webb 1996)” comes with two tables: arpord and arplist.
-As you can see from the printout Vizier
+As we have seen, the catalogue “Arp’s Peculiar Galaxies (Webb 1996)” comes with two tables: arpord and arplist.
+As you can see from the printout Vizier has downloaded both of them.
+However, we are only interested in the arplist (index 1 in the TableList).
+Therefore, we write only the arplist table into a new variable table_arplist (first line) and then display the table (second line):

 table_arplist = catalogs_arp[1]